Influence of atomic modeling on electron capture and shaking processes: Theoretical methods

-The last term in Equation (\ref{eq:lambda_ec}) corrects for the shaking effects, i.e. internal excitation (shake-up) and internal ionization (shake-off).
+The difference between the Bahcall and Vatai models in the resulting capture probabilities is used in BetaShape as a theoretical uncertainty component.
+The other component comes from input data and corresponds to the propagation of the uncertainty on the transition energy.
+The factor in parentheses in Eq. (\ref{eq:lambda_ec}) corrects for the shaking effects, i.e., internal excitation (shake-up) and internal ionization (shake-off).
 These effects take into account additional final states in which other atomic vacancies are present with the initial vacancy due to capture.
 The modeling implemented in BetaShape is limited to a single additional vacancy due to shaking.
 The separate calculation of each process requires the knowledge of all unoccupied bound states up to the Fermi level for shake-up, and summing over the infinite continuum states for shake-off.
-However, the determination of capture probabilities only requires the total probability $P_{m\kappa}$ of creating a secondary vacancy in an orbital ($m$,$\kappa$) consecutive to the capture of an electron in an orbital ($n$,$\kappa$).
-Such a probability is simpler to calculate when considering the non-shaking probability, and can be expressed as [\onlinecite{Crase79}]
+However, the determination of capture probabilities only requires the total probability $P_{n \kappa}^{n'\kappa'}$ of creating a secondary vacancy in an orbital $(n' \kappa')$ consecutive to the capture of an electron in an orbital $(n \kappa)$.
+For better readability, we denote in the following $(n' \kappa')$ and $(n \kappa)$ by $(i)$ and $(j)$, respectively.
+Such a probability is simpler to calculate when considering the nonshaking probability, and can be expressed as \cite{Crase79}:

-These effects are already taken into account in Bahcall modeling of overlap and exchange with the use of the closure property.
+where $N_i$ indicates the occupancy number of the parent's $(i)$ orbital and $N^{\prime l}_{j}$ denotes the occupancy number of the daughter's $(l)$ orbital after capture in the $(j)$ orbital.
+These effects are already taken into account in the Bahcall modeling of overlap and exchange with the use of the closure property.
 On the contrary, they are not included in Vatai's approach.
 The shaking correction is therefore only applied along with Vatai modeling.

 Finally, the possibility of radiative capture process is taken into account with radiative corrections, for which calculation depends on the atomic energies.
-However, they are only significant when a $\beta^{+}$ transition competes, i.e. for the determination of capture-to-positron ratios.
+However, they are only significant when a $\beta^{+}$ transition competes, i.e., for the determination of capture-to-positron ratios.